Skip to content

 21.2 Data deletion (GDPR right to erasure)

-When a user requests deletion:
+When a user requests deletion (Workflow-orchestrated for durability):

 • User knowledge facts: hard deleted.